dirtyhawk/stata-integration/README.md

 1. install Stata icons for the application menu entry as well as each mimetype in several sizes;
 1. make Stata the default application for opening the newly installed mimetypes for each user requested

-Use at your own risk; the script has been tested on Ubuntu (16.04 through 17.10) and should work in all modern Linux desktop environments that support freedesktop.org spcifications on icons an mimetypes.
+Use at your own risk.
+The script has been tested on Ubuntu (16.04 through 17.10) and should work in all modern Linux desktop environments that support the [freedesktop.org](https://www.freedesktop.org) specifications on [icons](https://specifications.freedesktop.org/icon-theme-spec/icon-theme-spec-latest.html), [application shortcuts](https://specifications.freedesktop.org/desktop-entry-spec/latest/) and [mimetypes](https://www.freedesktop.org/wiki/Specifications/shared-mime-info-spec/).
 I, however, do no not warrant this.
+Actually, I do not even warrant that the script works at all.
+That's *your own risk*.

 ## Usage
 Simply run `sudo stata-integration.bin` in a terminal window and **read** and follow the on-screen instructions.